University-of-Adelaide-Bx-Masters/Public_Health_Microbial_Genomics/Practicals/practical_3.md

 For this practical we will use Microreact to visulise the phylogenomic tree.
 It is important to understand that many other tools exist to visualise trees such as FigTree and iTOL.

-Step 1: Prepare files for Microreact

-Microreact requires two files:
+Download tree file for Microreact:
-1. A phylogenomic tree in Newick format (`.nwk` or `.tre`)
+- A phylogenomic tree in Newick format (`.nwk` or `.tre`): Download the `todo.nwk` file from the VM.
+This can be found in your `Practical_phylogenetic_trees_surveillance/results` folder.

+# **7. Overlay genotyping data and epidemiological metadata onto the tree in Microreact**

+One of the most powerful aspects of microbial genomics is the ability to integrate genomic data with epidemiological metadata to investigate outbreak dynamics.

+Download metadata file for Microreact:
-2. A metdata CSV file with a column names `id` matching the sample names in the tree
+- A metdata `.CSV` file with a column named `id` matching the sample names in the tree: Download the metadata file from the VM.
+Note in a real surveillance scenario, your metadata CSV could include columns such as: `collection_date`, `country`, `hospital`, `patient_id`, `MLST_ST`, `resistance_profile`, etc. For this practical this file has been generated for you and can be found in your`Practical_phylogenetic_trees_surveillance/results` folder.

-# **7. Overlay genotyping data and epidemiological data for interpretation – “genomic epidemiology”**
+# **8. Overlay genotyping data onto the tree in Microreact**